-The benefits of hypertrophy are pretty straight-forward.
+The process of hypertrophy is the same for everyone, but the results can be vastly different.
+That being said, the benefits of hypertrophy are pretty straight-forward.
 But we’ll mention three of them just in case.

 Some people work out to improve their athletic performance, but most work out to look good.
 Getting your muscles to enter hypertrophy is great because larger muscles generally lend themselves to a healthier-looking frame.